 Synthetic catalogues based on the BOSS footprint were limited in redshift to $0.002<z<0.2$, so the time interval between two events at these points is sufficiently small, and there are not significant changes in the large-scale structure patterns \citep{laporte2014evolution}.
-To model the redshift distribution of galaxies, it is necessary to have a complete theoretical model that takes into account the behaviour of the population of galaxies.
+To model the redshift distribution of galaxies it is necessary to have a complete theoretical model that takes into account the behavior of the population of galaxies.
 Although a complete model is not available\citep{ross2012clustering}, the effects of the galaxy distribution in redshift can be known from information provided by the observed catalogues, some cosmological simulations, and random catalogues, considering that they always follow a radial selection function $n(z)$ \citep{ross2012clustering, kazin2010baryonic}.
 Naturally, the samples will be affected by the effects of the radial selection function, which result from the instrumental inability to detect faint galaxies at great distances.
-To determine $n(z)$, we used the shuffle method suggested by \citet{ross2012clustering} and \citet{kazin2010baryonic}, which consists of assigning randomly to each point of the sample a redshift value selected from the galaxy catalogue.\\ To build homogeneous synthetic samples, first we filtered the redshift values of the DR11 galaxy catalogue on $0.002<z<0.2$.
-Next, we used the shuffle method to assign the radial selection function and distribute all the points in the BOSS footprint to complete the synthetic sample.\\ For each point in the synthetic samples, the coordinates $(RA,~DEC,~z)\equiv(\alpha,~\delta,~z)$ are known.
-The area of observational holes in the SDSS-DR10 and DR11 masks has a maximum size of approximately $36.727~deg^2$; these holes can be modelled as ellipses with a semi-major axis $a_{max}=3.893^\circ$ and semi-minor axis $b_{max}=3.003^\circ$.
-The footprint holes are generated randomly by assigning a random point with coordinates ($\alpha_{rnd},~\delta_{rnd}$); an ellipse centered at this point is drawn with semi-axes $a\in(0,3.893]^\circ$ and $b\in(0,3.003]^\circ$, and then the ellipse is removed from the footprint.
-This process is done for different percentages of holes based on the total number of points in the mask.
-Thus, we obtain the samples \emph{footprint-10}, \emph{footprint-20}, \emph{footprint-30}, \emph{footprint-40}, \emph{footprint-50}, \emph{footprint-60}, and \emph{footprint-70} for the corresponding percentages.
-All the samples with holes are correlated because they are built cumulatively, i.e., \emph{footprint-10} contains \emph{footprint-20}, which contains \emph{footprint-30}, and so on.
-In Fig.~\ref{fig:PorcentajeHuecos}, the projections in $\alpha-\delta$ are illustrated for the samples used in the multifractal analysis described in the next section.
+To determine $n(z)$, we used the shuffled method suggested by \citet{ross2012clustering} and \citet{kazin2010baryonic}, which consists of assigning randomly to each point of the sample a redshift value selected from the galaxy catalogue.\\